TeonLucas/tictactoe/README.md

 ### APM Metrics
 * Default Transaction events from the Node.js server
-* A custom attribute to identify each render of the index template
+* A custom attribute _indexRenderId_ to denote each render of the index template

 The custom attribute was added to provide a more complete illustration for instrumenting a Node.js server.
 Let's say we want to count the number of times each user renders the html page for our single page app.
 This metric we need to identify these events is generated in [server.js](https://github.com/DavidSantia/tictactoe/blob/master/src/server/server.js) like so:
 ```